-4We conducted the Kolmogorov Smirnov test on these PDFs.
-The D-statistic for the PDFs shown in figures 8, 9 and 10 is 0.13, 0.17 and 0.19 respectively, which shows that the exponential distribution is a reasonable approximation for the path duration PDF [26].
+We conducted the Kolmogorov Smirnov (K-S) test on these CDFs.
+The D-statistic for the PDFs shown in figures 8, 9 and 10 is 0.13, 0.17 and 0.19 respectively, which shows that the exponential distribution is a reasonable approximation for the path duration PDF [25].
+A detailed description of the K-S test and its results are shown in the Appendix.